Nikoms/phpunit-fail-lover/README.md

 #### Replay only

-To activate the *replay* plugin.
+If you just want to activate the *replay* plugin because you only want to launch some tests broken before.
 Add the listener to your phpunit.xml(.dist) file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>